eparaschou/British-Airways-Analysis/README.md

 # British Airways Customer Review Analysis

-* Completed a simulation focussing on how data science is a critical component of British Airways success
+* Completed a simulation on Forage focussing on how data science is a critical component of British Airways success
-* Scraped and analysed customer review data to uncover findings
+* Scraped and analyzed customer review data to uncover findings
-* Built a predictive model to understand factors that influence buying behaviour using Machine Learning
+* Built a predictive model to understand factors that influence buying behavior using Machine Learning
 * Tools: Python & PowerPoint

 # Sentiment Analysis